-If no choice is specified, the proxy will be voted "FOR" all nominees in Proposal 1 and "FOR" Proposals 2 and 3.
+If no choice is specified, the proxy will be voted "FOR" the nominee in Proposal 1 and "FOR" Proposal 2.

 By signing the proxy, you revoke all prior proxies and appoint John V. Schaefer and Kevan P. Talbot, and each of them with full power of substitution, to vote your shares on the matters shown on the reverse side and any other matters which may come before the Annual Meeting and all adjournments or postponements.